AdobeDocs/real-time-cdp-collaboration.en/help/guide/connect/establishing-connections.md

 >[!IMPORTANT]
 >
 >This section describes the process of advertisers sending connection invites to publishers through the **[!UICONTROL Discover publishers]** workspace.
-To learn about formikng connections between brands regardless of their roles, read the [brand-to-brand connection](#brand-to-brand-connection) section or visit the [private connection invite](#private-connection-invite) section.
+To learn about forming connections between brands regardless of their roles, read the [brand-to-brand connection](#brand-to-brand-connection) section or visit the [private connection invite](#private-connection-invite) section.

 Once you've identified a publisher you want to collaborate with, select the **[!UICONTROL Connect]** option on the publisher card.
 This action initiates the connection process.